KubeRocketCI/docs/docs/operator-guide/extensions/krakend.md

 # KrakenD Integration

 This documentation provides comprehensive guidance on integrating KrakenD into KubeRocketCI.
-It is a high-performance open-source API gateway that securely hides sensitive data and manages routing.
+KrakenD is a high-performance, open-source API gateway that securely hides sensitive data and manages routing.

 ## Prerequisites